-For an overview of requirements and deadlines for non-thesis MS degrees, click here.
+An overview of requirements and deadlines for non-thesis MS degrees is available.

 Listed below are the major steps that should be completed for the MS degrees (thesis Master degrees) in computer science and computer engineering.
 Much of this information is taken from the Steps to Fulfill Master's Degree Requirements on the Office of Graduate and Professional Studies (OGAPS) website http://ogs.tamu.edu and from the Department's Graduate Brochure (pdf).